Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Introduction

-Different users, however, assign different importance to different aspects of news (e.g., following developing events requires maximization of content-based overlap with the user's recent history; in another use-case, a user may prefer content-wise diversification of recommendations, but within the same topic of interest).
+Different users assign different importance to various news aspects (e.g., following developing events requires maximization of content-based overlap with the user's recent history; in another use-case, a user may prefer content-wise diversification of recommendations, but within the same topic of interest).
 Moreover, with personalization and diversification as mutually conflicting goals, users should be able to seamlessly define their own optimal trade-offs between the two.
 The existing body of work is ill-equipped for such multi-aspect customization, because each set of preferences -- i.e., to personalize or diversify for each aspect -- requires a different NNR model to be trained from scratch.
-Put differently, baking global assumptions on personalization and diversification preferences (i.e., same for all users) into the NNR model design and training prevents customization at inference time.
-We address this critical limitation of existing NNR work.
+Put differently, forcing global assumptions on personalization and diversification preferences (i.e., same for all users) into the model design and training prevents customization at inference time.

-\rparagraph{Contributions.} We propose a \textit{modular} framework for \textit{Multi-Aspect} (Neural) News Recommendation (\manner{}) in which we leverage metric-based contrastive learning to induce a dedicated news encoder for each aspect, starting from a pretrained language model (PLM).
-This way, we can obtain aspect-specific similarity scores for pairs of news, allowing us to define ad-hoc at inference a custom ranking function for each user, reflecting her preferences across all aspects.
-The modular design of \manner{} allows it to be customized for any recommendation objective (i.e., task) specified over (i) standard (i.e., content-based) personalization, (ii) aspect-based diversification, and (iii) aspect-based personalization.
-The modular design makes \manner{} easily extendable: to support personalization and diversification over a new aspect (e.g., news outlet), one only needs to train the aspect-specific encoder for the new aspect.
+\textbf{Contributions.} We propose a \textit{modular} framework for \textit{Multi-Aspect} Neural News Recommendation (\manner{}) to address this limitation.
+It leverages metric-based contrastive learning to induce a dedicated news encoder for each aspect, starting from a pretrained language model (PLM).
+This way, we obtain linearly-combinable aspect-specific similarity scores for pairs of news, allowing us to define ad-hoc at inference a custom ranking function for each user, reflecting their preferences across all aspects. \manner{}'s modular design allows customization for any recommendation objective specified over (i) standard (i.e., content-based) personalization, (ii) aspect-based diversification, and (iii) aspect-based personalization.
+It also makes \manner{} easily extendable: to support personalization and diversification over a new aspect (e.g., news outlet), one only needs to train the aspect-specific news encoder for that aspect.
+Through extensive experiments with \textit{topical categories} and \textit{sentiment} as additional aspects next to content itself, we find that \manner{} outperforms state-of-the-art NNRs on standard content-based recommendation.
+Thanks to its module-specific outputs being \textit{linearly composable} between objectives, we show -- without training numerous models with different objectives -- that depending on the recommendation goals, one can either (i) vastly increase aspect diversity (e.g., over topics and sentiment) of recommendations or (ii) improve aspect-based personalization, while retaining much of the content-based personalization performance.
+Finally, we demonstrate that \manner{} with a multilingual PLM is robust to the (cross-lingual) transfer of aspect-based encoders.